 The Office of Research Resources (ORR)

-- Managing BSR’s participation in the NIA-wide biorepository.
+- Facilitating participation by BSR grantees in the NIA-wide Biorepository.

-- Advising NIA leadership on new developments in data collection, analysis, and data sharing, supporting the NIA mission.
+- Advising NIA leadership on new developments in data analysis, linkage, and sharing methods, supporting the NIA mission.